 Gutenberg Transforms into the World’s First Global AI-Powered Marketing Agency

-Announces Partnership with CambrianEdge.ai to harness broader industry shift toward human-led automation and data-driven creativity .SINGAPORE, December 11, 2025 /EINPresswire.com/ -- Gutenberg, the award-winning AI-powered marketing agency, today announced a strategic partnership with CambrianEdge.ai, the world’s first human-led, AI-native marketing platform, marking a major milestone in its enterprise-wide AI transformation.
+Announces Partnership with CambrianEdge.ai to harness broader industry shift toward human-led automation and data-driven creativity .NEW YORK, NY, UNITED STATES, December 11, 2025 /EINPresswire.com/ -- Gutenberg, the award-winning AI-powered marketing agency, today announced a strategic partnership with CambrianEdge.ai, the world’s first human-led, AI-native marketing platform, marking a major milestone in its enterprise-wide AI transformation.

 This collaboration caps a two-year evolution that has reshaped Gutenberg’s two-decade-old organization into a fully AI-powered pod-based agency model; an effort driven by Amardeep Singh, Co-Founder and President of Gutenberg and his leadership team, who anticipated what many marketing leaders are confronting today: teams overwhelmed by manual processes while clients expect faster execution, sharper insights with measurable returns on marketing spends.